ChemCharles/McLeod-Group-data-workflows/README.md

 For Publication purposes please reference, Dr. Christopher Charles Jung-Hua Fitzgerald (OrcID 0000-0003-3935-4300) and Professor Malcolm D. McLeod (OrcID 0000-0002-2343-3226).

-There are several workflows contained with in this repository that serve different functions to do with targeted and untargeted metabolomics.
-An example of the workflows has been demonstrated in the following publication, Profiling Urinary Sulfate Metabolites With Mass Spectrometry, @https://doi.org/10.3389/fmolb.2022.829511.
+There are several workflows contained with in this repository that serve different functions to identify sulfated metabolites from untargeted dda metabolomic data sets.
+The following publication, Profiling Urinary Sulfate Metabolites With Mass Spectrometry, has demonstrated an example of the workflows, @https://doi.org/10.3389/fmolb.2022.829511.

 Please be considerate when using the workflows.